getodk/docs/odk2-src/cold-chain-tour-admin.rst

 The Administrator Options Menu is the hub that launches the special actions the administrator can perform.
 It is only accessible by authenticated Table Administrators.
 This screen is accessed by pressing the :guilabel:`Administrator Options` button the main menu.

 The administrator has access the full hierarchy of regions.
 Above the :guilabel:`Administrator Options` button is the list of all the highest tier regions.
 Tapping any of those individual options will filter the data into that region.
-They admin can keep advancing through the regions until they reach the child tiers, which is the same :doc:`cold-chain-tour-regions` interface.
+They admin can keep advancing through the regions until they reach the leaf tiers, which is the same :doc:`cold-chain-tour-regions` interface.

 .. _cold-chain-tour-admin-menu-implementation: